George P. Johnson: Talent Development

-George P. Johnson actively invests in developing the next generation of experiential marketing professionals through educational partnerships, proprietary programs, and inclusive hiring practices.

 To foster industry-ready talent, GPJ launched the Ignite apprenticeship program, the first of its kind in the experiential space.
 The Ignite program is an entry-level, train-to-hire position that offers hands-on experience under the mentorship of experiential experts.

 GPJ is a founding partner of Cal Poly State University's Experience Innovation Lab, an interdisciplinary program designed to prepare students for careers in experience design and marketing.
 As part of this partnership, GPJ made a significant investment to support the lab's creation and long-term impact to help shape the future of the experience economy.
 GPJ maintains a close relationship with Cal Poly's Experience Industry Management (EIM) department and actively recruits interns and full-time hires from the program.

 GPJ's commitment to building a strong, inclusive culture has earned it several national honors.
 In 2024, Forbes recognized GPJ as one of America's Best Employers for Diversity, a Best Employer for New Grads, and one of America's Best Midsize Employers.